|

 Two pieces of wood about to be attached with glue.
 The image shows where to apply te glue.

-After applying the glue, you can clamp the pieces to hold them securely while they dry.
+After applying the glue, clamp the pieces to hold them securely while they dry.
 If you don’t have long clamps, have someone help hold the parts in place as you secure them with nails or screws.

 Attaching two wood side pieces to the bottom piece of a wooden kitchen organizer.